haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: A Re-evaluation.md

 The two hypotheses I proposed in the preliminary experiment were not refuted in the main experiment:

 - **Hypothesis 1:** The effect of Wet WDT on improving extraction yield is purely due to the extended total brew time and has nothing to do with stirring or helping the coffee and water mix.
-- **Hypothesis 2:** The stirring and mixing effect of Wet WDT still has the potential to increase the extraction yield, but the accelerated fines migration caused by Wet WDT results in poor extraction conditions later on, such as the formation of channels in the coffee bed, which in turn decreases the extraction yield.
-This effect might just cancel out.
+- **Hypothesis 2:** The stirring and mixing effect of Wet WDT still have the potential to increase the extraction yield, but the accelerated fines migration caused by Wet WDT results in poor extraction conditions later on, such as the formation of channels in the coffee bed or an increased ratio of bypass water, which in turn decreases the extraction yield.
+These effects might just cancel each other out.

 These experimental results clearly indicate that Wet WDT is not "magical" and might even be considered unimpressive.
 However, whether this conclusion applies universally requires further investigation.
 For example, in this experiment, we performed an immersion-style bloom with three times the weight of the coffee grounds, ensuring there was plenty of water.
 But when using less water, would simple swirling be insufficient to fully mix the grounds and water?
 In such cases, would Wet WDT be more effective?
 This is quite possible.
+Additionally, the Wet WDT in this experiment was similar to the method used by Barista Hustle, involving vigorous stirring.
+Perhaps a super gentler Wet WDT could effectively mix the coffee and water without significantly increasing fines migration, leading to a more even extraction.

 ### Conclusion